Ticketleap: Features

 On January 10, 2011 the company announced an Android ticket scanning application, allowing event organizers to scan tickets for Ticketleap events with an Android phone and ensure that all tickets are authentic.

-On May 13, 2011 Ticketleap launched Ticketleap Box Office Ticket Sales, allowing event organizers to sell tickets anywhere there is an Internet connection, such as selling tickets at the door.
+On May 13, 2011 Ticketleap launched Ticketleap Box Office Ticket Sales letting event organizers sell tickets anywhere there is an Internet connection, such as selling tickets at the door.
 The product keeps online and onsite sales all in one system.
 On April 30, 2012 Ticketleap released a "self-service seating" feature, an industry first.
-This feature enables event organizers to build and control custom seating for event attendees and allows event goers to choose their own seats at a specific price point.
+The feature enables event organizers to build and control custom seating for event attendees and allows event goers to choose their own seats at a specific price point.

-On June 25, 2012, Ticketleap ditched the frog and rebranded themselves.
+On June 25, 2012, Ticketleap ditched the frog, its logo, rebranding itself.